-The particle transfer velocity in the total OPC size range (Fig. 4c) has a very clear diurnal trend with maximum values of 4 mm s-1 in both seasons in daytime but considerably lower values at nighttime when turbulence is suppressed by the stable stratification.
-The nocturnal transfer velocities are slighty higher in the wet season than in the dry season, due to less stable stratification in the wet season as was discussed by Ahlm et al. (2010).
+The particle transfer velocity in the total OPC size range (Fig. 5c) has a very clear diurnal trend with maximum values of 4 mm s^{-1} in both seasons in daytime but considerably lower values at nighttime when turbulence is suppressed by the stable stratification.
+Particularly stable conditions prevail at nighttime during the dry season (Fig. 5d), whereas unstable conditions dominate in daytime in both seasons.